Fiversity-1/StyleSwap/README.md

 The application is built on flutter which allows for the application to be easily expanded to be cross platform in future iterations.

-The following guide will walk you through installing the application and debugging it.
+The following guide will walk you through installing the application and debugging it in addition to [introducing the project architecture](#app-architecture).

+# Running and Debugging Prototype

 ## Prerequisites